AlfonsoTGarcia-Sosa/ML/README.md

 #balanced_GraphConv*.ipynb contain Graph Convolutional Network classifiers and regressors on the CoMPARA set of androgen receptor toxicity compounds

-#balanced_GraphConv*myscores*.ipynb contain Graph Convolutional Network classifiers and regressors on the CoMPARA set of androgen receptor toxicity compounds, as well as scoring extra set of molecules
+#balanced_GraphConv*scores.ipynb contain Graph Convolutional Network classifiers and regressors on the CoMPARA set of androgen receptor toxicity compounds, as well as scoring extra set of molecules